Kent County Council’s Trade Development Services Privacy Notice

 Depending on our reason for using your information you may also be entitled to:

 We will always seek to comply with your request however we may be required to hold or use your information to comply with legal duties.
-Please note: your request may delay or prevent us contacting you about events and business support activities.
+Please note: your request may delay or prevent us delivering a service to you.

 If you would like to exercise a right, please contact the Information Resilience and Transparency Team at firstname.lastname@example.org.